Skip to content

 F.endFunction();

-This example demonstrates how to use the Proteus Frontend API to programmatically construct a CUDA kernel for vector addition.
-The API enables you to declare variables, access function arguments, use built-in CUDA identifiers, and define control flow in a familiar way.
+This example shows how to programmatically build a CUDA kernel for vector addition.
+The API provides constructs for declaring variables, accessing function arguments, using built-in CUDA identifiers, and defining control flow in a familiar C++-like style.

-We start by creating a JIT module J targeting "cuda", which corresponds to an NVIDIA GPU using CUDA abstractions.
+We start by creating a JIT module J targeting "cuda", which corresponds to an NVIDIA GPU.
 The call to J.addKernel() defines a kernel with the specified argument types (using template parameters), similar to a __global__ function in CUDA.
-This returns a handle to the kernel, which will later be used for launching.
-The kernel function itself is accessed via F, which serves as the entry point for code generation.
+This returns a handle to the kernel, which is used to launch it.
+The kernel function is accessed through F, which serves as the entry point for code generation.

-The frontend API uses begin* and end* methods to mark the start and end of code blocks.
-In this example, F.beginFunction() begins the function body, and it is good practice to use braces to clearly indicate the scope of JIT-generated code.
+The API uses begin* and end* methods to mark code blocks.
+Here, F.beginFunction() starts the function body, and F.endFunction() finishes it.
+Using braces to indicate scope is recommended for clarity.

-To implement a typical GPU-strided loop, the variable I is initialized to the global thread index, and Inc is set to the total number of threads.
-Built-in CUDA identifiers such as threadIdx.x, blockIdx.x, blockDim.x, and gridDim.x are accessed using F.callBuiltin with the corresponding names from the builtins::cuda namespace.
+To implement a GPU strided loop, I is initialized with the global thread index, and Inc with the total number of threads.
+CUDA built-ins such as threadIdx.x, blockIdx.x, blockDim.x, and gridDim.x are accessed with F.callBuiltin.

 JIT compilation and execution